agardnerIT/killercoda_tutorials/enhanced-root-cause-using-events/step1.md

 Gather your Dynatrace details:

 - Your Dynatrace environment in the form: `https://abc12345.live.dynatrace.com` (remove the trailing slash)
-- Create a
-- Create an API token with the correct permissions (see below)
+- Create API tokens with the correct permissions (see below)

 ## Create API Tokens
-We need to create two API tokens.
+You need to create two API tokens.
 The first will provide permissions to download and install a OneAgent.
 The second will provide permissions to ingest (send) events to the Dynatrace API.

 In Dynatrace, select the `Access tokens` menu option.